 The party’s proposals include:

-- The president serving head of state and the executive simultaneously;
+- The president serving as head of state and head of the executive simultaneously;

 - A cabinet of ministers appointed by the president, with no vote of confidence from parliament;

 - The number of MPs will increase by fifty to 600, although the election system won’t change for now;

 - A “guillotine system” that allows the president to dissolve parliament at will, albeit at the cost of also triggering fresh elections for himself;

 - Sweeping powers to appoint governors, civil servants, judges and officials from the president’s political party, all concentrated in a single office.

 The 18 articles are the result of painstaking negotiations with the right-wing Nationalist Movement Party (MHP), whose leader Devlet Bahçeli unexpectedly reversed his party’s opposition to a so-called “executive presidency” and provided the AK Party with the votes it needs to get the proposal through parliament.